suvam0451/dhaaga/README.md

 > ² A little bit of self-promo sometimes 😉

 > [!TIP]
-> This app does not support every platform feature</br>
+> This app will not aim to implement every feature</br>
-> They are picked and added on a **fun-first** basis.
+> They will be picked and added on a **fun-first** 🥳 basis.

 ## 💁 About

-Dhaaga is an indie side project I’ve been building in my free time.
+Dhaaga is an indie side project I’ve been working on.

-It lets you experience all your favourite social media platforms from a single app!
+It lets you use all your favourite SNS platforms from a single app!

-It also has many useful features and quality of life improvements, that will definitely make your SNS experience more pleasant. ☕
+It also adds useful features, tweaks and QoL improvements to make your SNS experience more fun 🥳 and pleasant ☕

 I'd love to hear about your experience with the app!
 Come say hi 🤗